XRPLF/xrpl-dev-portal/content/use-cases/open-a-payment-channel-to-enable-an-inter-exchange-network.md

 After verifying claims, the payee exchange should credit the claimed XRP to the customer accounts indicated by the destination tags sent by the payer exchange.
 Because claim amounts are cumulative, the payee exchange needs to be careful to credit the customer for only the _the difference from the previous claim_.

-For example, to know how much to credit a customer for a claim amount of 3000, the payee exchange needs to know that the previous claim amount was 1500.
-The difference between the claim amount and the previous claim amount (3000 - 1500 = 1500) is the amount the payee exchange must credit to the customer account.
+For example, to know how much to credit a customer for a claim amount of 3000, the payee exchange needs to know that the previous claim amount was 2000.
+The difference between the claim amount and the previous claim amount (3000 - 2000 = 1000) is the amount the payee exchange must credit to the customer account.

 <span class="use-case-step-num">{{n.next()}}</span>
 ## Payee: [Redeem them in batches](use-payment-channels.html#8-when-ready-the-payee-redeems-a-claim-for-the-authorized-amount)

 This is usually when the payee provides goods or services to the payer in exchange for the amount of XRP listed in the claims.
-However, in this use case, there is likely no exchange of goods or services.
-The payee exchange can just redeem batches of claims after verifying them to receive the XRP guaranteed by the payer exchange.
+In this use case, the service provided is for the customer to be credited in the payee exchange's own systems, so the customer can start trading.

+The payee exchange can redeem batches of claims after verifying them to receive the XRP guaranteed by the payer exchange.
 Here are some guidelines the payee exchange can use to decide how often to redeem claims:

 - Don't redeem every claim.
 That's not gaining any benefit from the payment channels.

 - Don't wait until you have more in claims than you're scared to lose.
 If something goes wrong and you miss your chance to redeem a claim, you don't get paid.
-If that happens and you already credited someone in another system, you could be in trouble.
-(For example, if you credited a customer with the XRP and they've already traded it for some other cryptocurrency that they withdrew.)
+If that happens and you have already credited one or more customers in your system, you could be in trouble.
+Those customers may have already traded the XRP for other cryptocurrencies and withdrawn them.
+That leaves you with more XRP owed in your system than you were holding for your customers, and it's too late to correct the balances of the customers whose deposits you didn't receive.

 - If the payer requests to close the channel, you won't get paid if you don't redeem your claims before it finishes closing.
 The amount of time you have is based on the `SettleDelay`.